David Luttrell, DVM

 Dr. Heather Janssen is a General Practitioner and the newest associate veterinarian at Palatine Animal Hospital.

-Dr. Jannsen is a native of Oak Forest, IL and later moved farther north after graduating vet school.
+Dr. Janssen is a native of Oak Forest, IL and later moved farther north after graduating vet school.
 She completed her undergraduate studies at Truman State University in Kirksville, MO with a major in agriculture and a minor in Biology in 1999.
 She then went on to veterinary school at the University of Illinois and graduated in 2003.
-Since graduation she has worked in small medicine.
+Since graduation she has worked in small animal medicine.

 Her and her husband Rick have a son named Nathaniel.
 They enjoy family time together which includes outdoor activities or staying inside to play games or watch movies.
 They go to the zoo often and enjoy time downtown at various museums and attractions.
 They love visiting the Chicago Botanic Garden in spring and the Morton Arboretum in the fall.
 She enjoys volleyball and Taekwondo.
 She is an avid reader and also meets with friends monthly to scrapbook.
 Dr. Janssen considers herself camera crazy and she takes lots of pictures, so much so that she thinks her family is probably tired of her asking for them to pose and smile!

 Dr. Janssen regularly supports the Young at Heart Senior Pet Rescue and has adopted several dogs from them.
 She currently has one dog at home who is a senior though not adopted through the senior rescue.
 She also has a fish at home named Goldy.
 Although she loves cats, she is unfortunately allergic to them and she cannot live with them without dealing with asthma attacks.

 Additionally, Dr. Janssen has traveled around Europe and has enjoyed places such as Ireland, France, England, Scotland, and Italy.